 In the story of environmental degradation, islands have a very special place.
-Through the eighteenth and nineteenth century, remote islands were significant in early theories of the relationship between the … Continue reading Islands of Green
+Through the eighteenth and nineteenth century, remote islands were significant in early theories of the relationship between the local climate, forests and soil degradation.
+Islands were important bases in the spread of colonial patterns of environmental exploitation, offering safe harbours, supplies of water … Continue reading Islands of Green

 Book review: Through a combination of very sophisticated analysis and a visceral feel for its key constituency UKIP has found the hollowed out heart of British politics and lodged itself there.

 I deliberately follow a number of people on Twitter with whom I profoundly disagree.
-Over the last couple of years I have been reading the literature on social media & … Continue reading Beyond the Echo-Chamber
+Over the last couple of years I have been reading the literature on social media & researching how people use it - so I now follow people with whom I don’t agree.
+At the CCRI we have trialled some of the … Continue reading Beyond the Echo-Chamber

-I’m a new to the study of the commons, so the conference in Bologna that I’m currently taking part in has been a plunge into the deep end – fortunately … Continue reading #urbancommons questions
+I’m a new to the study of the commons, so the conference in Bologna that I’m currently taking part in has been a plunge into the deep end - fortunately the pool is very inviting.
+You can see my slides here.
+What strikes me from today (6/11/2015) is that there have been a lot of … Continue reading #urbancommons questions

 There’s nothing new or modish about organics – until the 1950s, all the food we ate was organically produced.
-I have a lot of time for Joanna Blythman, as well … Continue reading Only certified organic food is organic.
+I have a lot of time for Joanna Blythman, as well as owning several of her books, and in this recent quote she is echoing an idea I’ve heard many times.
+But I believe that in … Continue reading Only certified organic food is organic.